Szklarska Poręba: Transport

 The town used to be connected via the Zackenbahn railway to Tanvald in Bohemia.
 The cross-border passenger line was closed in 1945 when the town was given to Poland and remained closed until 2010.
 In 2010 the cross-border railway connection was reconstructed and is now operated by passenger trains from Kořenov.
 The railway connection to Jelenia Góra plays a minor role, since the scale of the mining industry in the town's vicinity has decreased.
-Koleje Dolnośląskie D21 line runs from Szklarska Poręba Górna to Liberec.
+Lower Silesian Railways route D21 runs from Szklarska Poręba Górna to Liberec.

 A section of national road no. 3, also part of European route E65, passes through the town.

 Sports

 FIS Cross-Country World Cup events were held in Szklarska Poręba in 2012 and 2014.
 The Bieg Piastów cross-country skiing marathon is held in the town since 1976.